mnit-rtmc/iris/docs/message_patterns.md

 rectangle.
 For example, if the pattern is: `[tr1,1,100,16][g5]`, and the operator selected the message `CRASH[nl]AHEAD`, the composed message would be `[tr1,1,100,16]CRASH[nl]AHEAD[g5]`.

+## Message Lines

+A pattern with fillable text rectangles can have lines of text associated with it.
+Each line is used in a specific fillable rectangle of the pattern.
+Lines can be ordered in the message composer by **rank**, 1-99.
+Lines can also be restricted to specific signs by adding a **restrict hashtag**.

+When composing messages, if a pattern is selected which has fillable text rectangles but no lines, a **substitute** pattern will be chosen to provide them instead.
+Both patterns must have the same number of lines in their text rectangles.

 ## Message Combining